jimthoburn/picture-gallery/README.markdown

 ### Social sharing image

-To make an [open graph image](https://ogp.me/) available for each page in your gallery, add your domain name to the `_config` file:
+To make an [open graph image](https://ogp.me/) available for each page in your gallery, add your domain name to the [_config.js](https://github.com/jimthoburn/picture-gallery/blob/master/_config.js) file:

 ```
 "host": "https://your-domain-name.com"